LmTinyToon/TinyRender/README.md

 # TinyRender
-It is my attemp to create own small render (for educational purposes) on C++ lanugage.
-I am planning to implement basic algorithms of computer graphics in this project.
+TinyRender is  small renderer written mainly in educational purposes on C++ language.
+Current implementation is supported on Windows, Linux operation systems.

 In current version of renderer I am using TGA format of file to produce result image.
 Current version of renderer supports simple operations on TGA images (such as create image, change pixels of image, save image).